ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/dustbowlmasters.md

 If a team is too injured or worn to continue without additional players, they will be expected to forfeit the tournament.

 #### When are the registration deadlines?
 Registration will close in February 2026.
-Specific registration deadlines are TBA.
+Early-bird registration ends September 30th

 #### Can I make changes to my team’s registration after submitting it?
 Yes, before registration closes in February 2026 you may contact one of our organizers to add / remove players from your roster, or make any other reasonable changes.